locationtech/geomesa/docs/user/kafka/index_config.rst

 not be indexed without an explicit configuration (e.g. ``geom:geometry`` in the parameter value).
 In addition, CQEngine may require more processing than the standard index.

+As an example, consider the schema ``name:String,age:Int,dtg:Date,*geom:Point:srid=4326``.
+To create an index on each attribute, you could set ``kafka.cache.cqengine.indices`` to ``name:radix,age:default,dtg:navigable,geom:geometry``.
+See :ref:`in_memory_index` for an explanation of the index types.

 Lazy Deserialization
 --------------------